atomix/atomix.github.io/copycat/user-manual/internals.md

 <h2 id="raft-basics">1 Raft basics</h2>

 In order to understand the context within which Copycat was developed, it's important to understand the core concepts of the Raft consensus algorithm.
 This section provides a brief overview of the core concepts of the algorithm, including leader election, log replication, and membership changes.
-Of course, the best place to read about the basics of the Raft algorithm is in the original [Raft paper](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf).
+Of course, the best place to read about the basics of the Raft algorithm is in the original [Raft paper][raft-paper].

 Raft is a consensus algorithm designed from the ground up for understandability.
 It achieves this by using concepts that are relatively easy to understand and implement.
 At the core of Raft is a replicated log that's managed by a leader through which writes are funneled to the log and replicated throughout the cluster.
 The log is closely integrated with the leader election algorithm to ensure consistency.